NBS-GitHub/superheroChallenges/README.md

-# the Superhero Challenges React Todo App
+# the Superhero Challenges Todo App

 ### The React application created with create-react-app.
 ---